Eliastik/simple-voice-changer/README.md

 * Uses some icons from [Font Awesome](https://fontawesome.com/) - [License](https://github.com/FortAwesome/Font-Awesome/blob/6.x/LICENSE.txt)

 ## Changelog

+* Version 2.3.0 (4/13/2025):
+    - Added the ability to adjust the audio player's output volume.
+    - Added the "Key" parameter to the "Change speed / frequency" filter.
+    - The "Change speed / frequency" filter (based on SoundtouchJS) now fully operates using the AudioWorklet, regardless of the mode.
+This improves the filter’s compatibility with Firefox.
+    - Fixed a bug with the Limiter, enhancing the audio quality produced by the filter.
+    - Added the ability to apply filter parameters in real-time (compatibility/direct rendering mode only).
+    - Added an "Apply" button to the filter settings popup.
+    - Reduced the application's memory usage by fixing a memory leak issue.
+Additional optimizations have also been implemented.
+    - Following updates to the application’s dependencies, the general visual theme of the app has been adapted:
+        - The contrast of the dark theme has been optimized.
+        - Other design adjustments have been made.
+    - Bug fixes:
+        - Fixed an issue with audio player speed handling according to the audio speed (when using the "Change speed / frequency" filter).
+    - Technical improvements:
+        - Updated all dependencies, including DaisyUI to version 5 and TailwindCSS to version 4 (major versions).

 * Version 2.2.1 (9/10/2024):
     - Added the ability to open multiple audio files at once.
 Audios can be browsed in the interface.
 It's also possible to loop through the list of audios.